DevJedi1/DevJedi1/README.md

 I am Imaan, a web developer in the making and a high school student📚.
 I like to do things that I enjoy and that benefit the world and me as an individual.

 🌱 Currently Learning:
 Front End Development 🤖
 Back End Development🖥
-Full Stack Development 🎯

 👾 Contact Me :
 My email: imaan.iwumbwe@gmail.com